Open Clinical Studies

 Email: Call/text: (415) 535-9495 |

-Below are a list of open studies from the Center on Substance Use and Health in the San Francisco Department of Public Health:
+The following are open studies at the Center on Substance Use and Health within the San Francisco Department of Public Health:

 Studies by the Center on Substance Use and Health (Updated October 15, 2021)